Android-for-Python/Camera4Kivy/README.md

 ## Known Behavior

-### Behavior: Preview has no aspect_ratio = 'fill'

-There is no way to specify inverted letterboxing.
-Where the Preview exactly fills the space available, resulting in one axis of the captured or analyzed image being partially hidden in the Preview.

-### Behavior: Raspberry PI Bullseye not available

-The RaspberryPI video stack changed with Bullseye.
-In Bullseye currently the only working camera source is `libcamera`.
-Picamera is not availible, [apparently](https://www.raspberrypi.com/news/bullseye-camera-system/) a RPI Picamera2 Python interface is in development.
-And `libcamera` is not compatible with OpenCV or Kivy's GStreamer implementation.

-### Behavior: Android Rotation

-Rotating the physical device through 'inverted portrait' may result in an 'inverted landscape' display.
-An additional rotation to 'portrait' and back to 'landscape' corrects the display.

 ### Behavior: Android .mp4 Orientation

 Video file orientation is incorrect if the preview orientation is not the same as the device orientation.
 Do not use this layout configuration when recording video.
 [Google issue tracker](https://issuetracker.google.com/issues/201085351).